quicwg/base-drafts/draft-ietf-quic-transport.md

 --- note_DO_NOT_DEPLOY_THIS_VERSION_OF_QUIC

 DO NOT DEPLOY THIS VERSION OF QUIC UNTIL IT IS IN AN RFC.
-This verion is still a work in progress.
+This version is still a work in progress.
 For trial deployments, please use earlier versions.

 --- note_Note_to_Readers